 RØSNÆS I-VI 2017

-Six ceramic models.
-(6 x 300 g of stoneware).
+Six ceramic models (6 x 300 g of stoneware).

 To me a stony beach is an archive of forms.
 And the beaches around Røsnæs peninsula created in the ice age 17-18.000 years ago are no exception.
 Why try to invent form myself when I can find so many excellent examples in nature?
 On a weeklong stay at Røsnæs I collected stones from the beach.
 The selection of stones was intuitive.
 I tried to be open for picking stones that “talked” to me.
 And I made fifteen clay models with the same forms as in my compilation of stones.
 Six of these models I chose for a further study.

 In my built structures I work with a structural concept inspired by the craft of the tailor.
 In this craft pattern making is essential and two dimensional pieces are sewn into three dimensional objects.
-I like to call my patterns for spatial ornaments.
-This is both because the patterns span in three dimensional and because the patterns are based on structural, aesthetic and subjective choices.
+I like to call my patterns spatial ornaments.
+This is both because the patterns span in three dimensions and because the patterns are based on structural, aesthetic and subjective choices.
 To create a spatial ornament, I first draw a pattern directly on the model based on geometrics relating to the form.
 This first pattern I call the base geometric.
 In this series the base geometric consists of circles and ellipses.
-With the use of the base geometrics I can draw the spatial ornament, which in the final outcome of a build structure consists of interlocking shells.
+With the use of the base geometrics I can draw the spatial ornament, which in the final outcome of a built structure consists of interlocking shells.

 In this series of architectural models I have studied and drawn only the base geometrics.
 And within these patterns I have used glazing as an abstraction for different kinds of materials used for an imaginary built structure.